Directives

 Format 1

-This format is used to register a numeric OOP object identifier (oop_id) to service a given COM control (com_id).
-The OOP object identifier is stored in a read-only property of the COM object called 'PvxEvents.
-A comma-separated list of the events that are supported by the COM object is available by querying 'PvxEvents$ via the Apostrophe Operator.
+This format is used to register a numeric OOP object identifier (oop_id) to service a given external control (ext_id).
+The OOP object identifier is stored in a read-only property of the external object called 'PvxEvents.
+A comma-separated list of the events that are supported by the external object is available by querying 'PvxEvents$ via the Apostrophe Operator.
 Supported events are prefixed with a + (plus sign) while unmanaged events are prefixed with a leading - (minus sign).
 This format will not work across WindX.

 Note:

-An invalid com_id generates an Error #65: Window element does not exist or already exists.
+An invalid ext_id generates an Error #65: Window element does not exist or already exists.
 An invalid oop_id generates an Error #95: Bad Object Identifier.
-Other errors, such as when a COM object does not support events, will generate an Error #88: Invalid/unknown property name, and if available, place a description of what caused the error in the 'PvxError$ property for the COM object, as well as in MSG(-1).
+Other errors, such as when an external object does not support events, will generate an Error #88: Invalid/unknown property name and, if available, place a description of what caused the error in the 'PvxError$ property for the external object, as well as in MSG(-1).

-An oop_id of 0 (zero) deactivates event processing for the current COM object.
-Dropping a PxPlus OOP object deactivates event processing for all COM objects associated with the OOP object.
-Issuing a subsequent ON EVENT directive for a COM control discontinues event processing for the first PxPlus OOP object and then activates it for the new OOP object (provided the new oop_id contains a non-zero value).
+An oop_id of 0 (zero) deactivates event processing for the current external object.
+Dropping a PxPlus OOP object deactivates event processing for all external objects associated with the OOP object.
+Issuing a subsequent ON EVENT directive for an external control discontinues event processing for the first PxPlus OOP object and then activates it for the new OOP object (provided the new oop_id contains a non-zero value).

 Formats 2 and 3